OHIF/Viewers/docs/latest/advanced/extensions.md

 ## Overview

-At a glance, an extension is a javascript object that has an `id` property, and one or more "module" methods.
+At a glance, an extension is a javascript object that has an `id` property, and one or more "getModuleXXX" methods.
 You can find an abbreviated extension below, or [view the source][example-ext-src] of our example extension.

 ```js
 export default {